Bachelor of Arts in Health and Human Services

 What you will learn

-Your bachelor's degree in human services is an interdisciplinary degree program that prepares you for diverse entry-level positions in health and human services.
-This online degree focuses on the delivery of health and human services to diverse populations, in the context of the political, socioeconomic, psychosocial, and regulatory environment.
-You will develop strong communication skills and learn the role of technology in health and human services.
-Upon completion of your degree in human services, you will be able to:
+This online bachelor's degree in human services focuses on the delivery of health and human services to diverse populations, in the context of the political, socioeconomic, psychosocial, and regulatory environment.
+You will develop strong communication skills and learn more about the role of technology plays in this growing field.
+Once finished, your bachelor's degree can prepare you for diverse entry-level positions in the field of health and human services.
+Upon completion of your bachelor of arts in health and human services from Ashford, you will be able to:

 - Analyze health and human services delivery from political, socioeconomic, and psychosocial perspectives